 Waitakaruru Arboretum has been in the process of development since 1991; this is a rehabilitation of a disused quarry.

-The owners, John & Dorothy Wakeling, initiated this project and currently employ one full-time arboretum curator, Derek Turnwald, and some part-time staff to maintain the Park.
+The owners, John & Dorothy Wakeling, initiated this project and currently maintain it with some part-time assistance.

 This 17.5 ha (42 acre) hillside site provides panoramic vistas over the fertile Waikato valley.
 The site contains intimate tree-enclosed spaces and interesting landforms including towering cliffs, rocks, a stream, many ponds, and small waterfalls.
 More than 18,000 trees and shrubs have been planted, representative of fl ora from many parts of the world.